zugzwang/batchgcd/README.md

 apt-get install curl m4 libgmp3-dev libboost-thread-dev
 ```

-These requirements are fairly standard, and notice that there are no other
-third-party requirements.

 `curl` is only needed to download `gmp-6.1.2`.
 You can drop this requirement
 and download it manually.
 The `sha1` fingerprint of the `.tar.bz2` will be
 checked anyway (see `gmp_patch.sh`):